guanp2023/Project_STACS_Data_Analyst_Case_Study/README.md

-Project - STACS Data Analyst Case Study
+Project (From Real Company) - STACS Data Analyst Case Study

 ESGpedia regularly collects datasets from various data registries and data partners.
 For this case study, you will be tasked to collect and analyze data from a data registry called NABERS.